MaxwellJia/rental_app/items/meeting1.md

 ## Agreed Procedure
 Stand up Procedure:
-- Each team member briefly shares their thought on this project.
+- Share achievements and sufferings
-- The App topic and Main function.
+- Solve problems together
-- Check the project requirement.
+- Plan what to do next